Turbulence-Induced Fluctuating Interfaces in Heterogeneously-Active Suspensions: Results

-A quantitative measure of this preferential sampling is possible through a calculation of the residence time statistics conditioned on the spatial location of trajectories.
+Naturally, such a pattern allows us to effectively track the influence of active and passive regions on tracer diffusion and their residence times in the coexisting flow phases.
+Figure~\ref{fig:lagstatistics}(b) shows representative trajectories of several randomly chosen Lagrangian particles against a backdrop of the quenched activity pattern.
+We further highlight a few of these trajectories to bring out their time evolution lucidly: Small, wriggly paths in the dark regions and long, persistent motion in the light regions.
+Crossovers between regions lead to a relaxation to these characteristic features.
+This gives us clues as to possible preferential sampling of light and dark regions --- in terms of residence times --- of individual trajectories.
+A quantitative measure of this preferential sampling is possible through a calculation of the residence time statistics conditioned on the spatial location of trajectories (see the Methods section of how such trajectories are calculated).
 It is worth recalling that residence time approaches in the study of flow structures in high Reynolds number turbulence are not new.
 Previous studies~\cite{persistencePRL2011,3Dpersistence} have used a similar approach for the lifetimes of vortical and straining regions of a turbulent flow, as well as their role in the trapping of Lagrangian tracers.
 More recently, this was studied for active turbulence~\cite{active-persistence} highlighting the difference between high and low Reynolds number flows.